Future applicants Current applicants Schools Media Centre About Find a course Apply

 Your fieldwork is complemented by practical lab work where you have the opportunity to use professional equipment found in the workplace.

-In the final year of your degree, you will also have the opportunity to complete a 140-hour work placement in a private sector, government or community organisation.
+In the final year of your degree, you will also have the opportunity to complete a 140-hour work placement in a private sector, government or community organisation of your choice.

 Honours